Go strategy and tactics: Sente and gote

 One player attacks in sente; the other defends in gote.
 In most games, the player who is able to maintain sente controls the flow of the game and therefore has a significant advantage.
 A player usually accepts gote in order to defend a weak position or to achieve a local advantage such as securing territory.

 In the endgame (yose) players typically try to play all available sente moves and then play the largest gote move on the board.
 A reverse sente play is a gote play that prevents the opponent from making a sente move.

 When a player ignores an opponent's sente move and plays elsewhere, they are said to play tenuki.
-Playing tenuki is as a kind of gambit where the player accepts a potential loss on the local level in order seize the initiative by playing elsewhere.
+Playing tenuki is as a kind of gambit where the player accepts a potential loss on the local level in order to seize the initiative by playing elsewhere.

 Direction of play

 The direction of play is a higher level concept in the opening, relating to the efficiency of stones played on the board.
 This involves the important trade-off between overconcentration (korigatachi) and vagueness - between playing a move that accomplishes too little and a move that tries to accomplish too much.
 Additionally, the stones already played are taken into consideration.
 The players aim not only at making efficient new moves, but also at playing moves that heighten the value of their previous moves, and at achieving maximum harmony in a global sense.
 One must strive to make each stone played important and valuable, that is, utilize its aji, or potential, to the fullest extent possible.
 Thus, choosing the correct direction of play requires not only a deep understanding of the value of thickness, but also demands a good sense of positional judgment from the players.